Advanced Placement Summer Institutes (APSI)

 $400 per institute for institute participants

-On-campus housing includes a room for each participant in the university's newest residence hall as well as breakfast and dinner in the university dining hall.
-Mara Village 2 (example pictures below from another similar Mara Village building), was renovated in 2010.
-Participants staying in Mara 2 will enjoy a wonderful, air-conditioned living space.
-Each suite consists of 4 single occupancy rooms (lowest floor has a 5-person, handicap accessible suite) with a common living space with a TV and two bathrooms.
-There is a community lounge on the main floor with a kitchen as well for social gatherings.
+On-campus housing includes a room for each participant in one of the university's residence halls, as well as breakfast and dinner in the university dining common.
+Participants staying on campus will enjoy an air-conditioned, single occupancy room in a suite either alone or with other APSI participants.
+The suite will have a common living space and its own bathrooms.
 Pre-registration and payment prior to the start of the institute is required.
+The exact residence hall is TBD.

 We've done our best to anticipate some questions you may have and provided information below.
 If you have additional questions, please do not hesitate to reach out to us!